joseph-crowley/wolfram-cli/README.md

 - `classical`
   - `damped-oscillator`: Driven damped oscillator trajectory sampling with optional CSV export hints.
   - `helmholtz-square`: Finite-difference solution of the Helmholtz equation on the unit square (no FEM license required).
+  - `helmholtz-sweep`: Mesh-density sweep returning residual statistics for regression monitoring.
   - `stadium-billiard`: Dirichlet eigenvalues and mode samples for the stadium billiard.
 - `quantum`
   - `qho-spectrum`: Low-lying eigenvalues of the one dimensional harmonic oscillator via FEM.
   - `clebsch-gordan`: Non-zero Clebsch-Gordan coefficients with numeric evaluation.
   - `dirac-trace`: FeynCalc-backed Dirac gamma traces with analytic fallback if the paclet is absent.

 Inspect available metadata: